ning/cosmic/README.md

 Cosmic adds only a few pieces of syntactic sugar, all geared at eliminating syntactic noise and keeping the scripts short and to the point.

-### `with` construct
+### `with` constructs

-Cosmic borrows the `with` construct from languages such as JavaScript or Pascal:
+Cosmic borrows the `with` construct from languages such as JavaScript or Pascal and provides it in two flavors:

     with irc do
       write :msg => 'Hello world', :channels => '#test' end

+or

+    with_available irc do
+      write :msg => 'Hello world', :channels => '#test' end

-This is equivalent to
+Both of these are equivalent to

     irc.write :msg => 'Hello world', :channels => '#cosmic'

+They differ in how they handle the case that the object, in the example above the `irc` plugin, is not available.
+This is explained in more detail below in the description of optional sections.

-The benefit of this is that multiple calls to methods on the same object can be grouped into one `with` statement which reduces the noise and makes the code more readable.
+The benefit of the `with` constructs is that multiple calls to methods on the same object can be grouped into one `with` statement which reduces the noise and makes the code more readable.
 It also makes it more obvious that the methods are called on the same object.

 The other benefit is that this makes optional sections possible as explained below.